Gamelan: Influence on contemporary music

 Loops of gamelan music appear in electronic music.
-An early example is the Texas band Drain's album Offspeed and In There, which contains two tracks where trip-hop beats are matched with gamelan loops from Java and Bali and recent popular examples include the Sofa Surfers' piece Gamelan, or EXEC_PURGER/.#AURICA extracting, a song sung by Haruka Shimotsuki as part of the Ar tonelico: Melody of Elemia soundtracks.
+An early example is the Texas band Drain's album Offspeed and In There, which contains two tracks where trip-hop beats are matched with gamelan loops from Java and Bali and recent popular examples include the Sofa Surfers' piece Gamelan, or EXEC_PURGER/.#AURICA extracting, a song sung by Haruka Shimotsuki as part of the Ar Tonelico: Melody of Elemia soundtracks.

+Released in the 2001, Janet Jackson's song titled "China Love", as part of the All for You album, Javanese gamelan can be heard at the intro of the song.
+Later she explained that it's inspired by the 1999 action role playing game named Legend of Mana who also used Javanese gamelan music in the game.

-Gamelan influences can also be heard in the 2004 award-winning pop song, Pulangkan, a theme from the gamelan-cultural related film Pontianak Harum Sundal Malam by Malaysian songbird Misha Omar and also the 2006 hip hop song, Tokyo Drift (Fast & Furious), by Teriyaki Boyz.
+Gamelan influences can also be heard in the 2004 award-winning pop song, Pulangkan, a theme from the gamelan-cultural related film Pontianak Harum Sundal Malam by Malaysian songbird Misha Omar and also the 2006 hip hop song, "Tokyo Drift", by Teriyaki Boyz.

-In the Regular Show episode "150-Piece Kit", a gamelan is mentioned to be part of the eponymous kit.
+In the Regular Show episode "150 Piece Kit", a gamelan is mentioned to be part of the eponymous kit.

+Loops of gamelan chimes can also be heard in the movie The Hobbit: The Desolation of Smaug, released in 2013, especially in the Smaug-themed soundtrack.
+The contemporary gamelan used is in collaboration with the Javanese gamelan group Padhang Moncar, which is based in Wellington, New Zealand.

+In Avatar: The Last Airbender, the soundtrack theme for Azula uses contemporary Balinese gamelan.
+Gamelan also used in The Legend of Korra, sequel to The Last Airbender, according to Jeremy Zuckerman, One of the themes developed for the episode of "Beginnings, Part 1", namely the one used when the Bhanti sages identify what is affecting Korra, was based on the music of Indonesian percussion Balinese gamelan.

+In the modern gaming industry, Kena: Bridge of Spirits, an action role playing game released in 2021, used extensive Balinese gamelan music as part of their game, the game also inspired by the Japanese and Balinese landscape and cultures.
+In the Planet Zoo game, a construction and management simulation game, released in 2019, gamelan also used for its several DLCs such as the Southeast Asian Animal Pack DLC (released in March 2021), Tropical Pack DLC (released in April 2023), and Asia Animal Pack DLC (released in June 2025).